Foo-Foo-MQ/node-riveter/README.md

 ### Building & Running Tests

-riveter uses [gulp.js](http://gulpjs.com/) to build.

 - Install node.js (and consider using [nvm](https://github.com/creationix/nvm) to manage your node versions)
 - run `npm install` to install all dependencies
-- To build, run `npm run build` - then check the lib folder for the output
 - To run tests & examples:
   - To run node-based tests: `npm run test`